maptracker/datasciencecoursera/Rnotes.md

 * 'margin' is a flag indicating what apply should, uh, apply the function to:
   * `1` = rows
+    * This will work on lists (including data.frames) but in such cases *each column must have identical modes*, because R will coerce each row into a vector.
   * `2` = columns
   * `c(1,2)` = rows and columns
   * `c(1,3)` = First and third dimensions